 The Chinese government has put a lot of effort into stopping VPNs from providing a way around their internet restrictions.
 Further, we’ve heard from some services that local ISPs are blocking them of their own accord.
-As such, there aren’t many VPNs that still work in China, and even fewer that are reliable.
+As such, there aren’t many VPN services that still work in China, and even fewer that are reliable.

 Currently, the only services that we know work reliably in China are ExpressVPN, NordVPN, Ivacy, StrongVPN, and VyprVPN.
 However, as the main website for each of these services is currently blocked, you’ll have to find a working mirror site in order to sign up when in China.
 As these mirrors can also become inaccessible, we strongly advise you to register before visiting the country.

-VPNs in China: FAQs
+Express VPN in China: FAQs